 A senior year brunch with their family and a faculty guest

-A thesis writing group starting spring of junior year to support students as they develop their projects to submit for distinction
+A thesis writing group starting spring of junior year to support students' distinction projects

 A one-time stipend to attend a national conference or education abroad experience